plblum/jivs/docs/API/ValueHostsManager/Home.md

         // Its IssuesFound array contains all error messages to display in a Field Error Display widget }
     ```
-- `notifyValidationStateChangedDelay` - _This property can only be found on the ValueHostsManagerConfig object.
-Set it prior to creating ValueHostsManager._
-    Adjusts a debounce delay for `onValidationStateChanged` notifications.
+- `notifyValidationStateChangedDelay` - Adjusts a debounce delay for `onValidationStateChanged` notifications.
 The delay is in milliseconds.
 The default is 100 ms. Set to 0 to disable the debounce.

     `onValidationStateChanged` runs after each `valueHost.validate()` call, even though `onValueHostValidationStateChanged` also runs.
     A call by `ValueHostsManager.validate()` will invoke validation on multiple FieldValueHosts
     resulting in numerous calls to onValidationStateChanged.
     This debounces them so `ValueHostsManager.validate()` generally results in one call.
     ```ts
-    config.notifyValidationStateChangedDelay = 500;
+    vhm.notifyValidationStateChangedDelay = 500;
     ```
 ## API References
 - [ValueHostsManager class](http://jivs.peterblum.com/TypeDoc/classes/jivs-engine_ValueHostsManager_ConcreteClasses.ValueHostsManager.html)